eraofchaos/eraofchaos.github.io/artifacts/Knight Sword.md

 ---
 title: "Artifacts - Armageddon's Blade - Knight Sword"
 permalink: /artifacts/Knight Sword/
-excerpt: "Armageddon's Blade - Knight Sword.
+excerpt: "Era of Chaos  Armageddon's Blade - Knight Sword.
 A sword worn by castle heroes.
 One of the components of Armageddon's Blade."
 last_modified_at: 2021-03-18
 locale: en
 ref: "Knight Sword.md"